 The local property tax system follows the principle of checks and balances.
 An appraisal district board of directors hires the chief appraiser and sets the budget.
 The directors have no authority to set values or appraisal methods.
 The chief appraiser carries out the appraisal district's legal duties, hires the staff, makes the appraisals and operates the appraisal office.

-Brady has served on the board since 2010.
+Craig has served on the board since 2016.

-Lee has served on the board since 2010.
+Max has served on the board since 2016.

 Todd has served on the board since 2018.